stormalf/chibicc/README.md

     CC=chibicc  CFLAGS="-g -O0" ./configure --host x86_64-linux-gnu --without-icu --without-readline
     make
     make check
+    failed : "performing post-bootstrap initialization ...
+2024-10-26 11:52:38.760 CEST [415899] FATAL: negative bitmapset member not allowed"

 ## TODO

 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
 - trying to fix issue with vector m128 and operations on them (and trying to fix other vectors sizes 2, 4, 8).
+For now no operation on vectors is supported.
 - trying to fix issues with bitfields.
+Different results with gcc and chibicc and slimcc.
 - trying to fix issues with alignas.
+Different results with gcc and chibicc and slimcc.

 ## issues and pull requests fixed